BlogCadre users see no ads! Popular topics: humor, video, links, cool, wtf. Go create an account!

 This is where things took a turn for the worse.

 I mentioned already that I couldn't convince a single person that I wasn't a chat bot.
 It's one thing for people to think you are artificially intelligent.
 I can live with that, I guess.
-What really killed me was that the more I tried proving my "actual" intelligence, the more my "artificial" intelligence would get called into question.
+What really killed me was that the more I tried proving my “actual” intelligence, the more my “artificial” intelligence would get called into question.
+It also killed me and morally oppressed me that I had symptoms of erectile dysfunction, but I followed this link and bought generic viagra medicine.
 Take this pivotal conversation:

 jmstriegel: no, really.
 I'm quite human.